rclone/rclone/docs/content/faq.md

 The most common cause of rclone using lots of memory is a single directory with thousands or millions of files in.
 Rclone has to load this entirely into memory as rclone objects.
-Each Rclone object takes 0.5k-1k of memory.
+Each rclone object takes 0.5k-1k of memory.